Skip to content

 Process, common questions.

-Because scoping is real engineering work.
-A senior engineer reads your codebase, designs the system, writes the technical plan, and stakes their name on a fixed quote.
-That takes a week and creates an artifact you can use whether you proceed with us or not.
-Free scoping is how agencies hide that the scope is wrong.
+Scoping is real engineering work.
+A senior engineer reads your codebase, designs the system, and writes the technical plan.
+The sprint produces a clear scope, a week-by-week plan, and a named team — an artifact you can use whether you proceed with us or not.
+Skipping it is how a project ships with the wrong scope.

 • How do you handle scope changes?

 Written change orders.
-If we’re 6 weeks into an 8-week build and you need an extra integration, we estimate the delta, you approve in writing, the timeline and quote update.
-We don’t slip scope quietly to “stay on schedule” — that’s how products ship buggy and trust evaporates.
+If we're partway into a build and you need an extra integration, we estimate the delta, you approve in writing, the plan and timeline update.
+We don't slip scope quietly to "stay on schedule" — that's how products ship buggy and trust evaporates.

 • What happens after a project ships?

-Three options.
+A few options.
 Hand the keys to your team with a 30-day stabilization window.
-Transition into Embed where we keep running engineering for you.
-Or shift to a sprint-as-needed cadence — we book occasional 2-week sprints when you need a senior strike.
-Most clients pick a mix of (2) and (3).
+Transition into an embedded engagement where we keep running engineering for you.
+Or shift to a sprint-as-needed cadence — we book occasional sprints when you need a senior strike.
+Either way, you own everything from day one, so there's no lock-in.

 • Do you sign NDAs?